filegator/filegator/docs/configuration/basic.md

         'editable' => ['.txt', '.css', '.js', '.ts', '.html', '.php', '.json', '.md'], 'date_format' => 'YY/MM/DD hh:mm:ss', // see: https://momentjs.com/docs/#/displaying/format/
         'guest_redirection' => '', // useful for external auth adapters

+        // filter starts with separator => full path has to match, example: '/all/one/filegator/demo.txt'
+        // filter ends with separator => filter only folders (a file with the same name will be shown), example: '.git/'
+        // neither of above => it is a file and could be in every folder, example: '.htaccess'
+        // both of above => full folder path has to match, example: '/homes/web/filegator/.npm/' 'filter_entries' => ['Recycle.bin/', 'File System Information/', '.DS_Store', '@eaDir/', '#recycle/'],
     ],
 ```